Invest in your Health! (updated 10/2020)

 Begin your journey by thinking about what is most likely to get you

 Did you know that there are four main killers in the developed world:

-Circulatory Diseases: such as heart attack and stroke.
+Circulatory Diseases: such as heart attack, stroke and dementia.

 Respiratory Diseases: such as bronchitis, emphysema and pneumonia.

 External Causes: such as suicide, accidents and homicide.